MQLib/MQLib/bin/README.md

 }
 ```

-We construct the `MQLib::MaxCutInstance` named `mi` out of the `MQLib::QUBOInstance` named `qi` by passing `qi` as the sole argument to the `MQLib::MaxCutInstance` constructor (a `MQLib::QUBOInstance` can be obtained from a `MQLib::MaxCutInstance` by flipping this construction).
+We construct the `mqlib::MaxCutInstance` named `mi` out of the `mqlib::QUBOInstance` named `qi` by passing `qi` as the sole argument to the `mqlib::MaxCutInstance` constructor (a `mqlib::QUBOInstance` can be obtained from a `mqlib::MaxCutInstance` by flipping this construction).
 When constructing (and thus running) the hyper-heuristic, we pass two additional arguments that are not passed to other heuristics: a seed and a pointer to a string, which it populates with the name of the heuristic that was selected for the run.
-After the heuristic is done running, we convert the best solution from a `MQLib::MaxCutSimpleSolution` named `mcSol` to a `MQLib::QUBOSimpleSolution` for the original instance named `quboSol` by constructing a `MQLib::QUBOSimpleSolution` using `mcSol`, the original instance `qi`, and a `NULL` pointer for the associated `MQLib::QUBOHeuristic`.
+After the heuristic is done running, we convert the best solution from a `mqlib::MaxCutSimpleSolution` named `mcSol` to a `mqlib::QUBOSimpleSolution` for the original instance named `quboSol` by constructing a `mqlib::QUBOSimpleSolution` using `mcSol`, the original instance `qi`, and a `NULL` pointer for the associated `mqlib::QUBOHeuristic`.

 Building the code as before, we obtain similar output, indicating the heuristic that was selected by the hyper-heuristic and the best solution to the original QUBO instance: